Unicorn is a high-performance forking Web server that is often used for serving Ruby on Rails applications.

 STDOUT) and sets its log

 level.
-If you wish to leave the log destination as-is and only change
+If you want to leave the log destination as-is and only change

 its log level, use this instead of the lines above: